Battle of the Palouse

 The Battle of the Palouse refers to an athletic rivalry in the northwest United States, between the Vandals of the University of Idaho and Cougars of Washington State University.

 The two land-grant universities are less than 8 mi apart on the rural Palouse in the Inland Northwest; Idaho's campus in Moscow is nearly on the Idaho–Washington border, and Washington State's campus is directly west in Pullman, linked by Washington State Route 270 and the Bill Chipman Palouse Trail.
-The two schools' most prominent rivalry was in football, but in later years it has shifted to men's basketball.
+The two schools' most prominent rivalry was in football, but this has shifted to men's basketball.

 Football

 Series history

 The first game was played in November 1894 and resulted in a win for Washington State.
 The game in 1898 was not played because Idaho had an ineligible ringer from Lapwai, David McFarland, a recent All-American from Carlisle.
 The Vandals' first-ever forward pass was attempted against the Cougars in 1907: it was completed for a touchdown from a drop-kick formation in the fourth quarter and led to a 5–4 victory.

 Washington State has dominated the local rivalry, holding a lead; the record since 1926 is even more dominant, with a advantage for the Cougars.
 The longest winning streak for Idaho was three games (1923–25), and has only five victories since that three-peat (1954, 1964, 1965, 1999, & 2000) and two ties (1927, 1950) to offset the 58 losses.

 The games were skipped in 1969 and 1971, notably for Idaho as the 1971 Vandals posted one of the best records (8–3) in school history, while WSU was 4–7.
 The rivalry became increasingly one-sided as WSU dominated in the 1970s (except for 1974) and the original series ended, following the 1978 game.
 From 1979 to 1997, the game was played just twice (1982, 1989) until the 10-year renewal from 1998–2007.
 Since their last wins in 1999 and 2000, Idaho has been physically outmatched in most of the ten games; the game has been played three times since 2007, in 2013, 2016, and 2022.

-As two schools are in close proximity, there was a tradition called Walkathon from 1938 to 1968; a week following the game, students of the losing school walked from their campus to the winners', then received rides back home from the winning side.
+As two schools are in close proximity, there was a tradition called "Walkathon" from 1938 to 1968; a week following the game, students of the losing school walked from their campus to the winners', then received rides back home from the winning side.
 This has frequently been misreported as students walking back to their own campus immediately following the game.
 In 1954, the walk made national news when about 2,000 students from Washington State College made the trek east from Pullman to Moscow after the Cougars lost to Idaho for the first time in 29 years.